rweigel/cdawmeta/README.md

 VOYAGER2_PLS_COMPOSITION: ['Jupiter.Magnetosphere']
 ```

+## 10 Inconsistent `InformationURL`s

+[InformationURL.json](https://github.com/rweigel/cdawmeta-additions/blob/main/InformationURL.json) contains keys of a `URL` in an `InformationURL` node and an array with all CDAWeb datasets it is associated with.
+There are many instances where a URL should apply to additional datasets.
+For example, all dataset IDs that end in `_SSC`, `_DEF`, and `_POSITION` should be associated with https://sscweb.gsfc.nasa.gov.
+Also, the Master CDFs contain information URLs that do not appear in CDAWeb SPASE NumericalData records.
+This represents an unnecessary loss of information.

-## 10 Conclusion
+## 11 Conclusion

 Although HAPI has an `additionalMetadata` attribute, we are reluctant to reference existing SPASE records due to these issues (primarily 2., 3., and 5.).
 We conclude that it makes more sense to link to less extensive but correct metadata (for example, to CDF Master metadata or documentation on the CDAWeb website<sup>*</sup>, than to more extensive SPASE metadata that is confusing (see 4.) or incomplete and in some cases incorrect (see items 2., 3., and 5.).

-<sup>*</sup> Note that CDAWeb links to incorrect SPASE records.

-However, CDAWeb includes links to SPASE records that
+<sup>*</sup> This is not quite possible - CDAWeb includes links to SPASE records that

 * are wrong.
 For example, [NotesA.html#AC_H2_SIS](https://cdaweb.gsfc.nasa.gov/misc/NotesA.html#AC_H2_SIS) links to [ACE/ULEIS/Ion/Fluxes/L2/PT1H.json](https://hpde.io/NASA/NumericalData/ACE/ULEIS/Ion/Fluxes/L2/PT1H.json) which, as discussed earlier, has wrong units for some variables.
 SPASE records with missing parameters are also linked to.
 * are missing information.
 For example,